-Mid-back Right-sided Pain: 6 Causes & How to Diffrentiate.
+Mid Back Pain (Right Side): 6 Causes & How to Differentiate.

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

-The most common causes of mid-back right-sided pain are:
+The most common causes of right-side mid-back pain (and how to differentiate) are:

 1. Muscle and ligament pain.

-Your back muscles and ligaments are one of the frequent sources of mid-back pain.
+Your back muscles and ligaments are frequent sources of mid-back pain.
 The pain can localize to one side (right or left).

 The pain results from the affection of the muscles in the right mid-back by either: